 Now, let’s take a look at what we feel are the 9 best plants that you can go with for your turtle tank, each of which is great in its own way.

-This is a good option to go with no doubt.
+This is a good option to go with no doubt (you can buy it here).
 Hornwort is an aquatic plant that does not reach the surface.
 It is green and sometimes slightly yellowish, making it a beautiful addition to any tank.
 Hornwort is pretty resilient to many different water conditions.
 Water temperature, as long as it is not overly hot or cold, is not a huge deal, nor is lighting.

 They do like a little bit of light, but as long as you have the various turtle lights going this should not be an issue.
 Hornwort is very hardy and can survive in many different conditions.
 This includes a turtle tank where it may get eaten.
 The fact that it grows pretty quickly is also a bonus considering that turtles may eat it quite rapidly.
 Moreover, this stuff is also ideal for filtering out the water.